Nana2929/ORA-modrl/report.md

 ## Issues

-A node could be a RDC, a CS or a null node that does not open any centers, however, our model only allows a node to be either a RDC or a CS.
+A node could be an RDC, a CS or a null node that does not open any centers, however, our model only allows a node to be either a RDC or a CS.
 We attempt to fix the problem by adding the penalty term $\delta$, and let the model optimize for infeasibility.
 Unfortunately, the model still goes infeasible under conditions that the numbers of CS and RDC do not sum to the total number of candidate nodes ( $|J|$ ).

 ## Conclusion